Kinetic interacting particle system: parameter estimation from complete and partial discrete observations: On the Hormander's condition for hypoellipticity

-This notation is convenient because, to demonstrate the hypoellipticity of our system, we will impose some nondegeneracy conditions on the coefficients in \eqref{eq: system vect 2}.
-These conditions will ensure that the system is hypoelliptic according to Definition \ref{def: hypo} below.
+This notation is convenient because, to demonstrate the hypoellipticity of our system, we will impose non-degeneracy conditions on the coefficients in \eqref{eq: system vect 2}.
+These conditions will ensure the system is hypoelliptic according to Definition \ref{def: hypo} below.
 To introduce these constraints, consider the following vector fields on $\mathbb{R}^{2N}$ associated with the coefficients of Equation \eqref{eq: system vect 2}:

 The covariant derivative of $A_h$ in the direction of $A_j$ is defined as the vector field:

 The Lie bracket between the vector fields $A_j$ and $A_h$ is defined by: